As conflicts rage abroad, a fractured Congress tries to rally support for historic global challenges - The Boston Globe

 Progressive lawmakers, critical of Israel's campaign into Gaza that has killed thousands of civilians, have called for humanitarian conditions to be placed on the money for Israel.
 And Latino Democrats in both the Senate and House have also been critical of restrictions on asylum claims.

-But Trump’s allies in the House have repeatedly tried to stop the U.S. from sending more aid to Ukraine.
-And Rep. Marjorie Taylor Greene, a close ally to the former president, said it was a mistake for Republicans even to insist on border policy changes because it could “give the Biden administration some kind of policy wins out on the campaign trail.”
+But Trump’s allies in the House have repeatedly tried to stop the US from sending more aid to Ukraine.

-As the border and immigration talks drag forward in the Senate, Johnson has weighed in from afar to push for sweeping measures.
-On social media, he has called for “transformational change to secure the border,” and pointed to a hardline bill that passed the House on a party-line vote.
+As the border and immigration talks drag forward in the Senate, Johnson has pushed for sweeping measures.
+On social media, he has called for “transformational change to secure the border,” and pointed to a hard-line bill that passed the House on a party-line vote.

 As senators left Washington, they still sought to assure Ukrainians that American help was on its way.
 White House staff and Senate negotiations planned to work on drafting border legislation for the next two weeks in hopes that it would be ready for action when Congress returns.

-Yet Sen. Roger Wicker, a Mississippi Republican who is a Ukraine supporter, expressed confidence that Congress would act.
-He alluded to the words of former British Prime Minister Winston Churchill, another European leader who eventually elicited robust support from the U.S. to repel an invasion.
+Yet Senator Roger Wicker, a Mississippi Republican who is a Ukraine supporter, expressed confidence that Congress would act.
+He alluded to the words of former British Prime Minister Winston Churchill, another European leader who eventually elicited robust support from the US to repel an invasion.

 “Americans will always do the right thing,” Wicker said.
 “After they’ve exhausted every other alternative.”